Develop Your Own Greenhouse

 Every late spring, we start planting our seeds inside.

-The Baker girls planting seeds in 2008.
+The Baker kids planting seeds in 2008.

 Joe has purchased seeds from expensive online seed distributors, small hardware stores, or big-box stores.
 The seeds seem to have similar quality results.
 However, he only chooses organic, non-GMO seeds